-- (A) A short statement of the nature of the case; - (B) A statement of jurisdiction with cited authority for jurisdiction and a short description of the facts conferring venue; - (C) Whether a jury trial has been demanded; - (D) A statement addressing the appropriateness, extent, and timing of disclosures pursuant to Fed.
+(A) A short statement of the nature of the case;

+(B) A statement of jurisdiction with cited authority for jurisdiction and a short description of the facts conferring venue, and a statement whether the pleader does or does not consent to entry of final orders or judgment by the bankruptcy court;

+- (C) Whether a jury trial has been demanded; - (D) A statement addressing the appropriateness, extent, and timing of disclosures pursuant to Fed.
 R. Civ.
 P. 26 that are not covered by the report(s) filed pursuant to Fed.
 R. Civ.
 P. 26(f); - (E) A list of discovery completed, discovery in progress, motions pending, and hearing dates; - (F) A statement addressing the appropriateness of any of the special procedures or other matters specified in Fed.
 R. Civ.
 P. 16(c) that are not covered by the joint report filed pursuant to Fed.
 R. Civ.
 P. 26(f); - (G) A statement identifying any related case, including pending cases as well as cases that have been adjudicated or have otherwise been terminated, in any state or federal court; and - (H) Additional matters at the option of counsel.